NuGet/NuGet.Client/docs/coding-guidelines.md

 1. We use [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style) braces, where each brace begins on a new line.
 One exception is that a `using` statement is permitted to be nested within another `using` statement by starting on the following line at the same indentation level, even if the nested `using` contains a controlled block.

 1. We use four spaces of indentation (no tabs).
-TODO NK - I'd like to argue for tabs but not a hill I am willing to die on.

 1. We use `_camelCase` for internal and private fields and use `readonly` where possible.
 Prefix internal and private instance fields with `_`.
 Static fields are all CamelCase regardless of visibility.
 When used on static fields, `readonly` should come after `static` (e.g. `static readonly` not `readonly static`).
 Public fields should be used sparingly and should use PascalCasing with no prefix when used.